cloudfoundry-incubator/kubo-release/CONTRIBUTING.md

 ### Running Release Unit Tests

 Execute command `./scripts/run_tests` to run unit tests for kubo-release.
-These includes tests for [route-sync](src/route-sync) and the [BOSH templating tests](spec/).
+These includes tests for the [BOSH templating tests](spec/).
 Please run these tests before submitting a pull request.

 ### Integration tests